 2021: Government partially bans burning on peatlands

-Wild Moors has secured policy commitments from major corporate landowners meaning peatlands on 36 moors in Yorkshire, Lancashire and Derbyshire will be protected from grouse moor burning.
+Wild Moors has secured policy commitments from major corporate landowners, including the National Trust, United Utilities and Yorkshire Water, to no longer permit burning on peatlands on any of the moors which they lease for grouse shooting.
 These policies are helping to conserve some of the nation’s most iconic landscapes including Kinder Scout in the Peak District and the Wuthering Moors in West Yorkshire.

-Wild Moors is making waves with a monumental policy on upland conservation from Yorkshire Water, one of the largest landowners in the county.
-The company will review the future of its 10 grouse shooting leases to help it implement nature-friendly moorland management across its catchment moors.
+Wild Moors is making waves with a monumental policy on upland conservation from Yorkshire Water, one of the largest landowners in the region.
+The company will review the future of its 10 grouse shooting leases when they come up for renewal to help it implement nature-friendly moorland management across its catchment moors.

 2019: Grouse shooting ended on Denton Moor

 Wild Moors secured a commitment from NG Bailey, the UK’s leading independent engineering business, to end its grouse shooting lease on Denton Moor in North Yorkshire.
 The move forms part of an environmental drive by the landowner to regenerate wildlife and habitats within the grounds of its headquarters.